HJZollner/SpecVis/README.md

 ## Acknowledgements

-We wish to thank Martin Wilson (University of Birmingham, Birmingham) for shared import code from the 'spant' R-package https://martin3141.github.io/spant/index.html
+We wish to thank Martin Wilson (University of Birmingham, Birmingham) for shared import code from the 'spant' R-package https://martin3141.github.io/spant/index.html.
+This code builds on modified version of the raincloud plots by David      Poggiali https://github.com/RainCloudPlots/RainCloudPlots.

 This work has been supported by NIH grants R01EB016089, P41EB15909, R01EB023963, and K99AG062230.